Teach African American History At Home

 Learning about defining moments in U.S. History and sharing family stories can be fun and engaging.
 Television programming can also be a valuable resource in learning history.
 Reading stories to your children from books about and by African-Americans is also a useful tool.
 Lastly, spending a day visiting a museum can also add to your child’s learning experience.
 If you’re stuck on a subject, you can always seek guidance and suggestions from cultural experts, booksellers, or librarians.

-Kimberly A. Morrow
+Kimberly a.
+Morrow

 ABOUT KIMBERLY A. MORROW